We had to dive deep to bring you the following Information on Pearls...

 Old information about Natural Pearls can be traced back two and a half thousand years and the parable in the Bible of the pearls before swine confirms that pearls were revered even back in biblical times.

 Natural marine pearls are important, socially, politically and economically, so important in fact, they have determined the wealth of nations in the past.

 Along the shores of India and Sri Lanka, rich folklore has developed concerning their origin and special properties.

 The earliest accounts of Natural pearls describe them as "zoo minerals" and little pearls were regarded as objects of good omen.
 Like the moon which can be visualized as a large white Pearl.
 Pearls are sometimes likened to a woman, artists have captured this realism which borders on sensual meanings.

 In the Old World, marine pearls were widely traded and were an ideal form of portable wealth.
 The Baroda Pearls of the royal treasury of the Maharaja of Baroda is a fine example of well-travelled jewelry.
 Pearls and precious gemstones were among the most mobile and realizable assets.

 Sources for information on Pearls and their origin can be divided into three sections:

 1. Legends and classical mythology concerning the use of pearls.

-Some old information about pearls comes from Chinese sources that shed light on the ancient India religion and its connection to pearls and its relevance to investing in Gold in India today.
-Arabian sources of pearl information concentrates on India and China.
+Some old information about Pearls comes from Chinese sources that shed light on the ancient India religion and its close connection to Pearls.
+Arabian sources of pearl information concentrate on India and China.

-Antique India jewelry was at the center of the Old World and nearly all of the detailed information on pearls comes from India, Iran and Arabia where it circulated before the beginning of the Christian era.
+Antique Indian Jewelry was at the center of the Old World and nearly all of the detailed information on pearls comes from India, Iran and Arabia where it circulated before the beginning of the Christian era.